AdobeDocs/experience-platform.en/help/destinations/api/batch-destinations.md

 ### API reference documentation {#api-reference-documentation}

-You can find accompanying reference documentation for all the API calls in this tutorial.
+You can find accompanying reference documentation for all the API operations in this tutorial.
 Refer to the [Flow Service API documentation on Adobe I/O](https://www.adobe.io/experience-platform-apis/references/flow-service/).
 We recommend that you use this tutorial and the API reference documentation in parallel.

 ## Get the list of available destinations {#get-the-list-of-available-destinations}